Vivek-04022001/documentation/docs/backend/relations.md

 See issues https://github.com/plone/volto/issues/3355 and https://github.com/plone/volto/issues/3439.
 ```

-Often the standard widget for relations is not what you want.
+Often the standard widget for relations isn't what you want.
-It can be hard to navigate to the content to which you want to relate, and the search mode of the default widget is not suitable for all use cases.
+It can be hard to navigate to the content to which you want to relate, and the search mode of the default widget isn't suitable for all use cases.

 If you want to use checkboxes, radio buttons, or a select menu, you need to use `StaticCatalogVocabulary` instead of `CatalogSource` to specify your options.